Janis Wolf

 Research Interests

-Population persistence of long-lived bat species in climate change conditions
+Population persistence of Bechstein's bats in climate change conditions

-Climate change poses a major challenge for many species.
-Whether they can cope with the associated changed conditions like increased temperatures and more frequent extreme weather events, is highly dependent on their ability to adapt.
-Bats of the temperate zone evolved several behaviors that make them especially interesting to study in the context of global warming.
-To overcome periods of unfavorable conditions or reduced food supply, they can put themselves into torpor, a state in which they selectively lower their body temperature and thus their metabolic costs.
-To share energetic costs in the roost, some species engage in social thermoregulation, the cooperative maintenance of body temperature.
-In addition, some species regularly change roosting sites during the breeding season, partly to reduce predation pressure, but also to adapt to different weather conditions.
-Could such characteristics and behaviors allow bats to better cope with changing climatic conditions, and if so, to what extent?
+Bats of the temperate zone evolved several behaviours that make them especially interesting to study in the context of global warming.
+To overcome periods of unfavourable conditions or a reduction in food availability, bats can use torpor, a state of lowered body temperature and reduced metabolic rates.
+To share energetic costs in the roost, some species also engage in social thermoregulation, the cooperative maintenance of body temperature.
+In addition, some species regularly switch roosts during the breeding season, to reduce predation pressure and parasitic load, but also to adapt to different ambient temperatures.
+To what extent could such adaptions allow bats to cope with changing climatic conditions?

-Within the RESPONSE project A3, I investigate how climate change will affect several maternity populations of the Bechstein’s Bat (Myotis bechsteinii) in southern Germany.
-During the previous cohort of the same project, it was found that increased ambient summer temperature affects growth of juveniles in this species, resulting in larger body sizes (Mundinger et al. 2021).
-However, so far it remained unclear if this is a direct effect of temperature on body growth or rather an indirect effect, e.g. due to increased insect availability in warmer conditions.
-To investigate a possible direct effect independently of other influences, we designed and conducted an experiment that allows us to directly influence roost temperatures during the growth phase of the juveniles.
+Within the RESPONSE project A3, we investigate how climate change will affect several maternity populations of the Bechstein’s Bat (Myotis bechsteinii) in southern Germany.
+The previous cohort of the same project found that increased ambient summer temperatures affect the growth of juveniles in this species, resulting in larger adult body sizes (Mundinger et al. 2021).
+However, it remained unclear if this increase in body size is a direct effect of temperature on body growth or rather due to indirect effects, e.g. an increased insect availability in warmer conditions.
+With a field experiment that allowed us to actively manipulate roost temperatures during the growth phase of the juveniles, we can show that the increase in body size indeed is a direct consequence of temperature, independent of other cofounding factors (Mundinger & Wolf et al., submitted).
+We argue that warmer roosts allow to minimise metabolic costs without using torpor and it’s adverse effects during the growth phase, like reduced milk production and inhibited body growth.

 To predict whether the populations of M. bechsteinii can persist in expected climatic conditions, in another project, I plan to apply Integrated Population Models (IPMs).
-By using this modern population modeling approach in conjunction with existing long-term field data going back more than 25 years, I expect to obtain relatively accurate estimates of demographic parameters like productivity and survival rate.
+By using this modern population modelling approach in conjunction with existing long-term field data spanning more than 25 years, I expect to obtain accurate estimates of demographic parameters like productivity and survival rates.
 These parameters then form the basis for analyses of the population viability under different climate change scenarios.

 Urbanisation and invasive species